Blockchain Scalability Problems and Solutions

 Today, distributed registries cannot handle a large number of transactions.
 One approach to scaling is the separation of various transactions into several block systems.
 While this allows for a lower transaction demand on each unit, it also means there will be a lower hash power running on every blockchain.
 In addition, on small side-chains, it’s easy to get enough hash power for attacks.
 While this offers some degree of scalability, it sacrifices security.
 The presence of several blockchains also limits transactions between chains of crypto exchanges that charge trade fees, have a long processing time, and are known to be unsafe.

-Ethereum has proposed a new and interesting platform to enhance blockchain scalability.
+The Ethereum blockchain development company has proposed a new and interesting platform to enhance blockchain scalability.
 The Plasma protocol is still being tested.
 The Bankex company, which took part in the tests, noted the high throughput: up to 5,000 transactions per second.
 As a result, an increase in the number of projects on the Ethereum platform will not be associated with network congestion or transaction processing delays.
 However, we hope for a positive future, which is closely connected with the rapid development of the blockchain-based platforms.